CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_started/apptypes.rst

 **Applications**
 ----------------

-Currently, VICE apps are categorized broadly into three different spaces:
+Currently, VICE apps are categorized as:

 1. Integrated Development Environments (Jupyter Lab and RStudio)
 2. Interactive apps (Shiny, WebGL, HTML5)
 3. Virtual Desktop Environment (w/ Apache Guacamole, VNC, XPRA)

+..
 Each of these serve a different data science purpose.

-* If you are interested in writing Python, Julia, Spark, C++ based data analysis or visualization, Jupyter is most appropriate.
+.. * If you are interested in writing Python, Julia, Spark, C++ based data analysis or visualization, Jupyter is most appropriate.

-* If you are interested in creating analyses written in R, RStudio would be more appropriate.
+.. * If you are interested in creating analyses written in R, RStudio would be more appropriate.

-* If you have a pre-built analysis such as Shiny built in R, Shiny is used.
+.. * If you have a pre-built analysis such as Shiny built in R, Shiny is used.

-* If you want to work in other Linux-based software, you can launch a virtual deskop (KDE, Mate, XFCE4, Gnome, etc) and work with your tools interactively.
+.. * If you want to work in other Linux-based software, you can launch a virtual deskop (KDE, Mate, XFCE4, Gnome, etc) and work with your tools interactively.

 1. What is JupyterLab?
 ======================